 Thank you for your interest in working with Megaphone.
-We currently have one job posting for a parental leave Managing Editor based in Vancouver.
+We currently have one open job posting for a Vendor Coordinator in Victoria, B.C.
 Sign up for Megaphone updates to make sure you don't miss a posting!

 - to support Megaphone vendors to earn income through meaningful work;

 - to build understanding across economic divides and build support to end poverty; and

 - to advocate for solutions at all levels of government and programming that create more just and inclusive communities.